kdabir/stay-awake/README.md

 Stay Awake
 ---------

-Keeps you machine awake and unlocked by making a mouse move at regular interval.
+Keep your machine awake and unlocked by making a mouse move at regular interval.
 Start it when you are not actively using your machine.

 Stay Awake is: